The Brief Wondrous Life of Oscar Wao

 The Brief Wondrous Life of Oscar Wao is a 2007 novel written by Dominican American author Junot Díaz.
-Although a work of fiction, the novel is set in New Jersey in the United States, where Díaz was raised, and it deals with the Dominican Republic's experience under dictator Rafael Trujillo.
+The novel is set in New Jersey in the United States, where Díaz was raised, and deals with the Dominican Republic's experience under dictator Rafael Trujillo.
 The book chronicles the life of Oscar de León, an overweight Dominican boy growing up in Paterson, New Jersey, who is obsessed with science fiction and fantasy novels and with falling in love, as well as a curse that has plagued his family for generations.

 Narrated by multiple characters, the novel incorporates a significant amount of Spanglish and neologisms, as well as references to fantasy and science fiction books and films.
 Its overarching theme of the fukú curse also contains elements of magic realism.
 It received highly positive reviews from critics, who praised Díaz's writing style and the multi-generational story.
 The Brief Wondrous Life of Oscar Wao went on to win numerous awards in 2008, such as the National Book Critics Circle Award and the Pulitzer Prize for Fiction.